 “However, the world is constantly changing.
 New products are designed and old ones are developed, and the window industry should be no different.
 With the general push to save energy, there have been massive developments in glass technology in recent years – yet many profile companies seem content to sell products virtually unchanged from the product they were selling 20 years ago.

 “At Liniar, things are different.
-I’ve known Roger and many of his team for over 20 years.
-He has what he calls a ‘flat management structure’, which means there is an absolute minimum of management ‘layers’.
-This means that whoever you are dealing with at Liniar you will never be far away from Roger.
-He is very much a ‘hands on’ MD and is always looking for new ways to improve and innovate.
+I’ve known many of the team for over 20 years.
+Liniar is what you calls a ‘flat management structure’, which means there is an absolute minimum of management ‘layers’.
+This means that whoever you are dealing with at Liniar you will never be far away.
+It is very much a ‘hands on’ company and is always looking for new ways to improve and innovate.

 “Many windows manufacturers see things that profile companies (because, let’s face it, they don’t make windows!) don’t see, or hadn’t thought of.
 In my experience, profile companies in general will at worst totally ignore you, or more commonly will ‘fob you off’.
 How many times have you heard the phrase “Really?
 No-one else has ever complained about that!” when you know the whole customer base must be experiencing the same issues?